nanaamoah11/Predictive-Modeling-for-Data-Professional-Salaries/README.md

 The final trained model is deployed within a user-friendly Streamlit interface, enabling users to input their job-related information and obtain salary predictions seamlessly.

 The final deployed model can be accessed via the following link : https://huggingface.co/spaces/amissah1/CareerCompensaPro

+#### Contributing
+Contributions to the project are welcome!
+Feel free to submit pull requests, suggest improvements, or report any issues you encounter.

+### Contact Information
+For questions or collaboration opportunities, please contact [Nana Amoah](nanaamoah776@gmail.com).

+### Acknowledgements
+Special thanks to [kaggle.com] for providing the dataset used in this project.